Hey guys! I’m back with more blog adventures 😀

 The Jellyfish lab is also new from my last visit.
 Here you can see the different developmental stages of jellyfish.
 The babies were extremely tiny and being translucent, were like flecks of booger floating in the water lol. #lifeuhfindsaway #jeffgoldblumisdaddy

 Cabinet of preserved curiosities

 Frogs in a tank.
-They looked so squishy it reminded me of pudding okay this post is going nowhere.
+They looked so squishy it reminded me of pudding.

-Aquaria isn’t very big so I’d recommend allocating two hours, tops.
+Aquaria isn’t very big so I recommend allocating two hours.
 It is still a good place to visit, especially if you’re in town for Petrosains and the KLCC Towers.